mihailthebuilder/crypto-research/README.md

 I placed all the historical price data in a single pandas DataFrame, then calculated the rolling 12-month logarithmic returns.

-### Bitcoin's correlation with traditional assets
+### Asset correlations

-I used pandas' `corr` method to get the correlation matrix and produced the chart with seaborn.
+I used pandas' `corr` method to get the correlation matrix between the returns for Bitcoin and the Equities (VT) and Bonds (BND x 50% + IGOV x 50%) portfolios.
+I then created a heatmap with the matrix:

 ![correlation matrix](btc-corr.png)

 The results show a somewhat higher correlation between Bitcoin and equities compared to the ARK paper (0.44 vs 0.26).
 But it's still sufficiently small to allow for potential diversification benefits.
 The Bitcoin/bonds correlation paints a similar story (0.11 vs -0.14).

+### Correlation changes over time

+Bitcoin has shot up in popularity since it started trading in 2010.
+Because of that, I was worried that the above correlation figures might be hiding a trend of significant rises over the last few years, when the cryptocurrency has effectively become mainstream.

 ### Replicating the research